 The 2008 best practices document, though a solid document for its time, has its shortcomings.
 Drafted in the wake of the Virginia Tech shooting, it focuses almost exclusively on active shooter violence and does not fully address campus sexual violence, including the risks of assaults of minors on campus.
 Sexual assault, domestic violence, dating violence and stalking are serious problems, and young people are especially at risk.
-Nearly half of female survivors were raped before they were 18, and over one-quarter of male survivors were raped before they were 10.
+Nearly half of female survivors were raped before they were 18, and over one-quarter of male survivors were raped before they were 18, and over one-quarter of male survivors were raped before they mere 10.
 College students are particularly at risk: an estimated 1 in 5 women has been sexually assaulted while in college.
 This is an issue at campuses nation-wide, and the Commonwealth's public and private colleges and universities are not excluded.